Skip to main content

 Recommended Videos

-Even though Republicans have swept into control of the White House, Senate and House of Representatives, which could give them more leeway to push through their policies, “promises made on the campaign trail may not be implemented immediately, with final legislation likely to be a pared-down version of the original proposals,” according to Solita Marcelli, chief investment officer, Americas, at UBS Global Wealth Management.
+Even though Republicans have swept control of the White House, Senate and House of Representatives, which could give them more leeway to push through their policies, “promises made on the campaign trail may not be implemented immediately, with final legislation likely to be a pared-down version of the original proposals,” according to Solita Marcelli, chief investment officer, Americas, at UBS Global Wealth Management.

-Stocks were also feeling the effects of swinging yields in the bond market following the latest update on inflation.
-Prices paid at the U.S. wholesale level were 2.4% higher in October from a year earlier.
-That was an acceleration from September’s 1.9% inflation rate and a worse jump than economists expected.
+Earlier in the day, it had wavered after a report showed prices paid at the U.S. wholesale level were 2.4% higher in October from a year earlier.
+That was an acceleration from September’s 1.9% wholesale inflation rate and a worse jump than economists expected.

 A separate report, meanwhile, suggested the U.S. job market remains solid.
 Fewer U.S. workers applied for unemployment benefits last week in the latest signal that layoffs aren’t taking off.